Care experienced and estranged young people

 The University has made a commitment to estranged students through our StandAlone pledge and we are currently working on our institutional commitment to the Care Leaver covenant.

-The University's support includes working with young people in secondary schools to raise awareness of higher education and partnering with organisations such as local authorities to provide advice and guidance for young people who are care experienced.
+The University's support includes working with young people in primary and secondary schools to raise awareness of higher education and partnering with organisations such as local authorities to provide advice and guidance for young people who are care experienced.

 Success4Life is a programme, delivered in partnership with Manchester Metropolitan University as part of Greater Manchester Higher, which brings looked-after children together to take part in numerous interactive sessions in a university environment.